Global Policy Forum

-The Global Policy Forum takes a holistic approach to its work, linking aspects of peace and security with issues of economic and social justice, human development, and sustainable policies.
-Its goal is to expose deep-seated power structures in the multilateral world order and in the United Nations, and to find egalitarian, cooperative, peaceful and sustainable solutions to the world's major problems.
+The Global Policy Forum takes a holistic approach to its work, linking peace and security with economic and social justice, human development, and sustainable policies.
+Its goal is to uncover entrenched power structures within the multilateral world order and the United Nations, seeking inclusive, cooperative, peaceful, and sustainable solutions to global challenges.
 To that effect, the organization calls for increased accountability and citizen participation.

 History

-The Global Policy Forum was founded in New York in 1993 by a total of 14 progressive scholars and activists, including James Paul, Erskine Barton Childers, and Joel Krieger.
+The Global Policy Forum was founded in New York in 1993 by 14 progressive scholars and activists, including James A. Paul, Erskine Barton Childers, and Joel Krieger.
 On September 24, 2004, a European branch was established in Bonn, Germany, in order to work more closely on German and European policy in the context of the United Nations.
-In spring 2005, the Bonn office was opened and has since been operating under the name Global Policy Forum Europe.
-The two organizations are legally separate, but the teams in New York and Bonn work closely together.
+In spring 2005, the Bonn office was opened under the name Global Policy Forum Europe.
+The two organizations are legally separate, but work closely together.

-Areas of work
+Work programs

-The work programs currently focus on sustainable development and human rights, development finance and tax justice, UN reform and multilateralism, and corporate influence and accountability.
-The GPF thus takes a holistic approach, combining social with economic, financial and environmental issues, peace and security, and human rights and gender justice.
+The work programs focus on sustainable development and human rights, development finance and tax justice, UN reform and multilateralism, and corporate influence and accountability.
+The GPF thus takes a holistic approach, combining social, economic, financial, and environmental issues, peace and security, as well as human rights and gender justice.